kreijack/bombrowser/tests/TESTS.md

 - press the right mouse button on the first entry
 - select the "Valid where used" command.

-Expected results: The "BOMBrowser" error dialog is showed; this dialog says "The item is not in an assembly".
+Expected results: The "BOMBrowser - Valid where used" window is showed.
+Only one code (100037) is showed.

 Passed: [X]

-### Test 1.15 - revise/copy code
+### Test 1.15 - Copy/revise code

 Test description:
 - Insert the code '810037' in the 'Code' field,
 - press the button 'Search'
 - press the right mouse button on the first entry
-- select the "Revise/copy code" command.
+- select the "Copy/revise code" command.

 Expected results: The "BOMBrowser: select date" dialog is showed; this contains a list of the code 810037.